-If you’re really looking to protect your gut, I would recommend Go MegaSpore Probiotic.
-You can find it here.
-Just use the shop code “drbrighten” to get access.
+If you're really looking to protect your gut, I would recommend Women's Probiotic.

 L-Glutamine is an amino acid that is readily used by the cells in your intestines.
 At 3-5 grams for 7-14 days, L-Glutamine can help repair intestinal lining.
 L-glutamine powder can be put into beverages without altering their flavor.